Harry Caray: Legacy

 Following his death, during the entire 1998 season the Cubs wore a patch on the sleeves of their uniforms depicting a caricature of Caray.
 Cubs slugger Sammy Sosa dedicated each of his 66 home runs that season to Caray.

 Caray had five children, three with his first wife, Dorothy, and two with his second wife, Marian.
 He married his third wife Delores "Dutchie" (Goldmann) on May 19, 1975.
 His son Skip Caray followed him into the booth as a baseball broadcaster with the Atlanta Braves until his death on August 3, 2008.
 Caray's broadcasting legacy was extended to a third generation, as his grandson Chip Caray replaced Harry as the Cubs' play-by-play announcer from 1998 to 2004.
 Chip later returned to work with his father Skip on Atlanta Braves broadcasts, where he had worked for a while in the early 1990s.
-Chip would eventually sign to be the St. Louis Cardinals announcer in 2023.
+In 2022, Chip's twin sons Chris and Stefan became minor league baseball broadcasters each at 22, joining the Amarillo Sod Poodles, the Texas League affiliate of the Arizona Diamondbacks.
+Chip would eventually sign to be the St. Louis Cardinals announcer in 2023, when at the end of the season Chris and Stefan were given assignments for the Arizona Fall League.
+The following season, Chris joined the Oakland Athletics' sportscast.

 In what Harry Caray said was one of his proudest moments, he worked some innings in the same broadcast booth with his son and grandson, during a Cubs/Braves game on May 13, 1991.
 On-air in a professional setting, the younger men would refer to their seniors by their first names.
-During 1998, Chip would refer to the departed Harry in third person as "Granddad".
+During 1998, Chip would refer to the departed Harry in third person as "Granddad", however he has now returned to referring to him as "Harry".

-When the Cubs defeated the Cleveland Indians in seven games to win the 2016 World Series, Budweiser produced a celebratory commercial entitled "Harry Caray's Last Call" featuring Caray's call of the game using archived footage.
+When the Cubs defeated the Cleveland Indians in seven games to win the 2016 World Series, Budweiser produced a celebratory commercial entitled "Harry Caray's Last Call" featuring a fictional version of what might have been Caray's call of the game, using archived footage stitched together.